vlkong/cplex_wheel_setup/README.md

 # Building wheels from CPLEX

-Assuming we have an unix like terminal and Cplex Optimization Studio is installed in `$CPLEX_STUDIO_DIR201`.
+Let's assume we use an unix like terminal and Cplex Optimization Studio is installed in `$CPLEX_STUDIO_DIR201`.

-One can build an universal wheel for the CPLEX Python API with a few steps.
+One can build an universal wheel for the CPLEX Python API with a few shell commands.

 The universal wheel can be installed on any platform, any python version - but as CPLEX Python API is platform and python version dependent, make sure you install the wheel in the same runtime environment.